 A reasonable accommodation is any modification or adjustment to a course, program, service, activity or facility that enables a qualified student with a disability to have an equal opportunity to attain the same level of performance or to enjoy equal benefit and privilege as are available to a similarly-situated student without the disability.
 A reasonable accommodation does not include fundamentally altering the nature of an instructional program and is always provided on an individualized basis.

-You will be notified by the Learning and Accessibility Services Coordinator if a student in your class receives specific accommodations and can feel free to direct any questions to the Learning and Accessibility Services Office.
+You will be notified by Learning and Accessibility Services if a student in your class receives specific accommodations and you can feel free to direct any questions to the Learning and Accessibility Services Office.

-Faculty members play an integral role in supporting our students with learning and physical challenges.
-If a student in your class is struggling and you suspect he or she may have a learning difference or other learning-related challenge, please feel free to make referrals to the Learning and Accessibility Services Coordinator, Jennifer Nicodem (x5615).
+Faculty members play an integral role in supporting our students with disabilities.
+If a student in your class is struggling and you suspect he or she may require academic support or accommodations, please feel free to make referrals to Learning and Accessibility Services.
 The LAS Office is located in the SSB Suite 209.

 If a student is eligible for accommodations through the Learning and Accessibility Services Office, you will receive official notification by e-mail with an attached accommodations letter.
 If a student requests an accommodation and you have not received notification, please encourage the student to contact the LAS Office.

-Students are requested to provide 48 hours notice and required to give 24 hours notice for testing or other accommodations that require advanced planning.
-If a student does not give proper notice, please attempt to accommodate him or her but know you will not be held responsible if you are unable to provide the accommodation.
+Students are requested to provide 72 hours notice and for testing or other accommodations that require advanced planning.
+If a student does not give proper notice, attempt to accommodate him or her but know you will not be held responsible if you are unable to provide the accommodation.

 Please don't hesitate to contact the Learning and Accessibility Services Office with any questions regarding implementing accommodations.